project-fifo/docs/howl/administration.rst

 howl-admin status
     A simple command that returns the overall cluster status.
-It returns a propper return code and is useful for scripted rolling updates.
+It returns a proper return code and is useful for scripted rolling updates.

 howl-admin aae-status